Atomic forces from correlation energy functionals based on the adiabatic-connection fluctuation-dissipation theorem: Results and discussion

 Finally, the alternative RPAx resummations, RPAx(1) and AC-SOSEX, give us a spread of 20~cm$^{-1}$ of possible values when including the exact-exchange kernel.
 RPAx(1) predicts a harmonic frequency at 1348~cm$^{-1}$, which perfectly agrees with the experimental value, while AC-SOSEX predicts a value at 1368~cm$^{-1}$, which is 6~cm$^{-1}$ above the RPAx result.
 On the molecular systems studied in Sec.~\ref{secfiveA}, RPAx(1) systematically underestimated the vibrational frequencies, while AC-SOSEX overestimated them.
 RPAx also slightly overestimated the frequencies.
 If we assume that this trend holds for solids, the true frequency should lie somewhere between RPAx(1) and RPAx, i.e., in the interval 1348-1362~cm$^{-1}$.
 This implies an overestimation with respect to experiments of just a few~cm$^{-1}$.
-At the same time, it is reasonable to expect technical errors, such as the pseudopotential approximation, to be of the order 5~cm$^{-1}$.
+At the same time, it is reasonable to expect technical errors, such as the pseudopotential approximation, to be on the order of 5~cm$^{-1}$.

 Thanks to our force implementation in RPA, we have also calculated the full phonon dispersion.
 Since there is no impact of self-consistency, we have only considered RPA[PBE] to save computational cost.
-We have used the same computational setup as before, only decreasing the number of eigenvalues per valence electron from 10 to 5, as the change in $\Gamma$-point frequency was found minimal, only affecting the frequency by 2 cm$^{-1}$ on the 6$\times$6$\times$6 grid.
+We have used the same computational setup as before, only decreasing the number of eigenvalues per valence electron from 10 to 5, as the change in $\Gamma$-point frequency was found to be minimal, only affecting the frequency by 2 cm$^{-1}$ on the 6$\times$6$\times$6 grid.
 We then constructed a [222] diamond supercell containing 16 atoms.
-For the choice of sampling, we used the same setting as our most advanced $\Gamma$-point calculation, which corresponds to a 3$\times$3$\times$3 $\mathbf{k}$-point grid.
+A supercell allows for a precise determination of the $\mathbf{q}$-points that are commensurate with its size, in our case, $\Gamma$, X, and L. The points between these high-symmetry $\mathbf{q}$-points are, however, approximated through a Fourier interpolation.
+For the choice of sampling, we used the same setting as our most advanced $\Gamma$-point calculation, which corresponds to a 3$\times$3$\times$3 $\mathbf{k}$-point grid on the supercell.
 The RPA phonon dispersion calculated on the experimental unit cell is given in Fig.~\ref{fig:Diamond_RPA_geom}, together with the results in PBE, PBE0(17\%), and PBE0(34\%).
 As can be seen, it is mostly the optical branches that are affected by the choice of functional.